Your attendance helps keep great programs coming to the library. Suggestions, ideas, and feedback are welcome. Please email Nomi.

 Friends Meeting Room

-Drop in and discover how to explore your family history through genealogy research.
-Learn how to trace your ancestors, build a family tree, and uncover stories from the past using tools, records, and expert guidance.
+Drop in any time between 5-8 and discover how to explore your family history through genealogy research.
+Learn how to trace your ancestors, build a family tree, and uncover stories from the past using tools, records, and one-on-one expert guidance.

 LET’S TALK ABOUT DEATH